fluent-cms/fluent-cms/doc/readme-parts/030-add-to-your-project.md

    ```
    When you start your web app for the first time, in function `app.UseCmsAsync`, if fluentCMS didn't find client app, it will try to copy client file to `wwwroot` you application.
    After copy these files, it will prompt `FluentCMS client files are copied to wwwroot, please start the app again`.
-   You can also copy these two app manually, you can find these two app at nuget's package folder
+   You can also copy these two app manually, you can find these two app at nuget's package folder.
    By default, when you install a NuGet package, it gets stored in a global cache folder on your machine.
 You can find it at:
    - Windows: C:\Users\<YourUsername>\.nuget\packages
    - Mac/Linux: ~/.nuget/packages
    You can find fluentCMS client Apps at `<NuGet package directory>\fluentcms\<version>\staticwebassets`

 Now that the web server is up and running, the next chapter will guide you through building the schema and managing data.
-The example project can be found at [Example Blog Project](https://github.com/fluent-cms/fluent-cms/tree/main/examples/WebApiExamples).
+The example project can be found at [Example Project](https://github.com/fluent-cms/fluent-cms/tree/main/examples/WebApiExamples).
 </details>